 Treating Severe Asthma

 People with severe asthma will use many of the same preventer and reliever medicines used by people with mild to moderate asthma.
-However, people with severe asthma do not respond as well to these commonly prescribed asthma treatments, and often require additional treatment options.
+However, people with severe asthma do not respond as well to these commonly prescribed asthma treatments, and often require additional treatments.

 Severe asthma is not the same for everyone.
 So finding the right treatment options may take time and will differ from person to person.

-It’s important your healthcare professional checks your inhaler technique and makes sure you are taking your medicine properly and getting the full dose into your lungs every day.
-Sometimes just a simple tweak to your technique can improve how much medicine makes it to your lungs.
-This can improve your asthma control.
+It’s important your healthcare professional checks your inhaler technique and makes sure you are taking your medicine properly to get the full dose into your lungs every day.
+Sometimes just a simple tweak to your technique can improve how much medicine makes it to your lungs and this can improve your asthma control.
 You can check your technique for a range of inhalers by watching the videos here.

-People with severe asthma will mostly likely need to take some of the following medications:
+People with severe asthma will most likely need to take some of the following medications:

-Preventers contain an inhaled corticosteroid, ananti-inflammatory, to reduce the inflammation, sensitivity and excess mucus in the airways.
+Preventers contain an inhaled corticosteroid, an anti-inflammatory medicine, to reduce the inflammation, sensitivity, and excess mucus in the airways.
 This will reduce your symptoms and flare-ups and reduce the likelihood of reacting to triggers.
-Your preventer should be taken every day as prescribed.
+Your preventer should be taken every day, usually twice per day, as prescribed.

 If you have been diagnosed with severe asthma, you will probably already be on the highest recommended dose of your preventer inhaler.

 Combination preventers contain two medicines within the one inhaler.